tolawho/loggy/README.md

 - Fires a `LoggyMessageLogged` event upon writing to logs.
 You can listen to this event and take action on it accordingly if parameters match.
 For instance, if a log was written to a certain channel, or was a certain level, you could then fire off an email or text message to system administrators.

+- Adds package auto-discovery metadata to `composer.json` to support Laravel 5.5+

 # Requirements

 Loggy >= 1.0.0 requires Laravel 5.